West Sumatra: Cuisine

 Padang food is the cuisine of the Minangkabau people.
 Padang food is famous for its rich taste of succulent coconut milk and spicy chili.
 Minang cuisine put much emphasis in three elements; gulai (curry), lado (chili pepper) and bareh (rice).
 No traditional Padang meal is complete without the three—spicy chili sauce, thick curry, and perfect steamed rice.
 Among the cooking traditions in Indonesian cuisine, Minangkabau cuisine and most of Sumatran cuisine, demonstrate Indian and Middle Eastern influences, with dishes cooked in curry sauce with coconut milk and the heavy use of spices mixture.

 Because most Minangkabau people are Muslims, Minangkabau cuisine follows halal dietary law rigorously.
 Protein intake are mostly taken from beef, water buffalo, goat, lamb meat, and poultry and fish.
 Minangkabau people are known for their fondness of cattle meat products including offal.
 Almost all the parts of a cattle, such as meat, ribs, tongue, tail, liver, tripe, brain, bone marrow, spleen, intestine, cartilage, tendon, and skin are made to be Minangkabau delicacies.
 Seafood is popular in coastal West Sumatran cities, and most are grilled or fried with spicy chili sauce or in curry gravy.
 Fish, shrimp, and cuttlefish are cooked in similar fashion.
 Most of Minangkabau food is eaten with hot steamed rice or compressed rice such as katupek (ketupat).
 Vegetables are mostly boiled such as boiled cassava leaf, or simmered in thin curry as side dishes, such as gulai of young jackfruit or cabbages.

 In Padang food establishments, it is common to eat with one's hands.
-They usually provide kobokan, a bowl of tap water with a slice of lime in it to give a fresh scent.
+They usually provide kabasuah, a bowl of tap water with a slice of lime in it to give a fresh scent.
 This water is used to wash one's hands before and after eating.
 If a customer does not wish to eat with bare hands, it is acceptable to ask for a spoon and fork.